-The loud noises associated with the tasks that forestry workers perform, such as moving logs (92dB) and using chainsaws (91-110dB) are some of the highest noise exposures, averaging 97-102dB.
+The loud noises associated with the tasks that forestry workers perform, such as moving logs (92 dBA) and using chainsaws (91-110 dBA) are some of the highest noise exposures, averaging 97-102 dB(A).
 This can cause significant damage to workers’ hearing and well-being if not properly dealt with.
-There are many steps workers can take to reduce exposure to sound, but without the proper hearing protection, the risks of permanent hearing damage are high.
+There are many steps workers can take to reduce exposure to sound, but without proper hearing protection, the risks of permanent hearing damage are high.

 How to Protect Your Hearing in a High-Noise Environment and Communicate